satya954/DevOps-Tools-QA/AWS.md

 ############################ AWS Interview Questions & Answers #########################
+## ✅ Cloud (AWS)

+**Q1**. **Difference between Infrastructure as Code vs. Configuration as Code?**
+  - **Infrastructure as Code (IaC)** refers to managing and provisioning computing infrastructure through machine-readable definition files rather than through physical hardware or interactive configuration tools.
+IaC helps automate the setup of servers, networks, storage, and other infrastructure components.
+    - Example: AWS CloudFormation, Terraform
+  - **Configuration as Code (CaC)** refers to managing system configurations such as system settings, software installation, and file configurations through scripts or declarative files.
+It focuses more on managing the configuration of applications or environments after provisioning infrastructure.
+    - Example: Ansible, Chef, Puppet

+**Q2**. **IAM roles and policies: Purpose and management.**
+  - **IAM roles** define a set of permissions that can be assigned to AWS resources, allowing users, groups, or services to perform specific actions on those resources.
+IAM roles can be assumed by trusted entities (e.g., EC2 instances, Lambda functions).
+  - **IAM policies** are documents that define permissions associated with IAM roles, groups, and users.
+These policies allow or deny actions on specific resources.
+    - Example: A policy that grants EC2 instances the ability to read from an S3 bucket.
+  - To manage IAM roles and policies, you can use the AWS Management Console, AWS CLI, or AWS SDKs.

+**Q3**. **What is AWS Lambda and how does it work?**
+  - **AWS Lambda** is a serverless compute service that runs code in response to events and automatically manages the compute resources required.
+You upload your code, specify the trigger (e.g., HTTP requests, S3 events), and Lambda takes care of execution and scaling.
+  - Lambda automatically scales based on the number of incoming events and can handle thousands of requests simultaneously.
+  - Lambda functions can be written in languages such as Python, Node.js, Java, Go, and more.

+**Q4**. **How do you invoke and configure Lambda?**
+  - You can invoke AWS Lambda in several ways:
+    - **Event-driven invocation**: Lambda can be invoked automatically when events occur in services like S3, DynamoDB, SNS, or API Gateway.
+    - **Direct invocation**: Lambda can be invoked directly using the AWS SDK or AWS CLI.
+    - **Scheduled invocation**: You can configure Lambda to run periodically by using Amazon CloudWatch Events or EventBridge to trigger it on a schedule (e.g., every hour).
+  - Lambda can be configured with environment variables, memory settings, timeout duration, and permissions (IAM role).

+**Q5**. **How does Lambda scale and manage events?**
+  - **Lambda scaling**: Lambda automatically scales based on the number of incoming requests.
+It can run multiple instances of the function in parallel, with each instance handling a separate event.
+  - **Event management**: Lambda can process a variety of event sources, including:
+    - **S3**: Triggers a Lambda function when a file is uploaded to an S3 bucket.
+    - **API Gateway**: Triggers Lambda in response to HTTP requests.
+    - **SNS**: Invokes Lambda when a message is published to an SNS topic.

+**Q6**. **What is CloudWatch and custom metrics?**
+  - **Amazon CloudWatch** is a monitoring and observability service for AWS resources and applications.
+It provides insights into system performance and resource utilization.
+  - **Custom metrics** are metrics you define for specific applications or resources that are not provided by default in CloudWatch.
+You can create custom metrics to monitor application-specific performance, logs, or operational data.
+  - Custom metrics can be published to CloudWatch using the AWS SDK or CloudWatch Agent.

+**Q7**. **How to attach SSL to an S3 bucket?**
+  - You cannot directly attach SSL certificates to an S3 bucket.
+Instead, you can use Amazon **CloudFront**, which is a content delivery network (CDN), to front your S3 bucket.
+CloudFront allows you to configure SSL/TLS certificates, enabling HTTPS access to your S3 bucket content.
+  - You can use **AWS Certificate Manager (ACM)** to provision an SSL certificate and configure it in CloudFront for SSL termination.

+**Q8**. **Difference between classic ELB, ALB, and NLB.**
+  - **Classic Load Balancer (CLB)**: The older version of Elastic Load Balancer that supports basic load balancing features such as HTTP/HTTPS and TCP traffic routing.
+It lacks advanced features.
+  - **Application Load Balancer (ALB)**: Provides advanced routing capabilities, such as content-based routing, WebSocket support, and host-based routing.
+It is ideal for HTTP and HTTPS traffic.
+  - **Network Load Balancer (NLB)**: Designed for high performance and low latency.
+It handles millions of requests per second for TCP, TLS, and UDP traffic.
+It is ideal for load balancing applications requiring extreme performance and static IP support.

+**Q9**. **How does ELB distribute traffic?**
+  - ELB distributes traffic by automatically routing incoming requests to healthy targets registered with the load balancer.
+It uses algorithms such as **round-robin** and **least outstanding requests** to efficiently distribute traffic to different instances or containers.
+  - Health checks are performed regularly to ensure that only healthy instances receive traffic.

+**Q10**. **What is auto-scaling and how does it work?**
+  - **Auto-scaling** is the process of automatically adjusting the number of instances or resources in a service based on demand.
+In AWS, auto-scaling is managed through **Auto Scaling Groups (ASGs)**, which monitor the load on instances and automatically scale the number of instances up or down.
+  - It can be based on metrics like CPU utilization, network traffic, or custom CloudWatch metrics.

+---

 1. What is AWS?
 2. What are the key services provided by AWS?